Are you an adviser? Go to Unbiased Pro

 Avoid tax avoidance schemes!

-Tax avoidance schemes are typically complex and convoluted arrangements that allow businesses and individuals to reduce or avoid their tax obligations.
 Although the mechanisms used may in themselves be legal, such schemes as a whole may fall foul of HMRC if their only purpose is to avoid paying tax.

-Such schemes are often marketed as legitimate tax planning, wealth management or investment opportunities.
+Schemes like these are often marketed as legitimate tax planning, wealth management or investment opportunities.
 They should however be treated with extreme caution, and can end up costing you far more in the long run.

 Ask your accountant to help you find the best legitimate ways of improving your business’s tax efficiency.